robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.Communication/README.md

 If needed, the retargeting process is practically feasible and will involve removing or refactoring certain C# features that rely on .NET Standard 2.1, such as nullable reference types or read-only members.

-The library leverages .NET's Task Parallel Library (TPL) for asynchronous programming, which is supported in Unity with some important caveats discussed below.
+The library leverages .NET's Task Parallel Library (TPL) for asynchronous programming, which is supported in Unity with some important caveats.

-Unity APIs (e.g. GameObject, Transform, Debug.Log) are not thread-safe and must be accessed only from the main thread.
+Unity APIs (e.g. `GameObject`, `Transform`, `Debug.Log`) are not thread-safe and must be accessed only from the main thread.
 Consider the following method, which results in an `InvalidOperationException`.
 Exception handling logic is omitted for conciseness.

 ```